joffrey-bion/krossbow/README.md

 }
 ```

-Note that `withJsonConversions()` takes an optional `Json` argument to customize the serialization configuration.

-You can also use the more general `withTextConversions()` and `withBinaryConversions()` methods with the various
-serialization formats provided by Kotlinx Serialization.
+More info in the [`krossbow-stomp-kxserialization` module's README](./krossbow-stomp-kxserialization/README.md).

 #### Using Jackson conversions (JVM only)

-If you're only targeting the JVM, you can use Jackson instead of Kotlinx Serialization to use reflection instead of
+If you're only targeting the JVM, you can use Jackson instead of Kotlinx Serialization to use
- manually provided serializers.
+reflection instead of manually provided serializers.

-You will need to use the `krossbow-stomp-jackson` module to add these capabilities (you don't need the core
- module anymore as it is transitively brought by this one).
+This is provided by [the `krossbow-stomp-jackson` module](./krossbow-stomp-jackson/README.md).

 ```kotlin
 StompClient().connect(url).withJacksonConversions().use {